BU-EC528-Spring-2026/RAG_StormX/README.md

 Our project followed a benchmark-driven approach.
 Instead of only discussing distributed storage theoretically, we built and tested storage paths around SPTAG and compared how different backends behaved under similar benchmark settings.

-The main storage backends explored were:
+The main storage backends explored were Aerospike and TiKV, however we additionally tested both RocksDB and FileIO:

 | Backend | Role in Project | Notes |
 | --- | --- | --- |